 Located adjacent to the Mississippi River, the warehouse is just a tad off the beaten path however a free shuttle to and from is available from anywhere in the city.

 Home to some of the oldest, largest, and most colorful floats in the world, the warehouse is a breathtaking place to tour.

-Guided tours include an overview of the history of Mardis Gras in New Orleans and are followed by a showcasing of the float den as well as the artists’ workshop.
+Guided tours include an overview of the history of Mardi Gras in New Orleans and are followed by a showcasing of the float den as well as the artists’ workshop.

-With hundreds of floats to enjoy from a direct vantage point, it’s no wonder Mardis Gras World is a Louisiana institution.
+With hundreds of floats to enjoy from a direct vantage point, it’s no wonder Mardi Gras World is a Louisiana institution.

 Address: 1380 Port of New Orleans Pl, New Orleans, LA 70130, United States

 Located in Louisiana’s Treme neighborhood, the Backstreet Cultural Museum is the only African American museum in the US.